Soft Quality-Diversity Optimization: SQUAD: Soft QD Using Approximated Diversity

 The presence of pairwise interactions in the diversity term is a direct consequence of the second-order approximation we used to derive the bound in Theorem~\ref{thm:1}.
 Although higher-order interactions between triplets and larger groups of solutions also exist in the full integral, our approximation considers only the most significant pairwise terms.
 As our analysis in Appendix~\ref{app:approximation_error} shows, the component of approximation error originating from ignoring the higher-order interactions decreases as the solutions spread out.
 Therefore, as the solutions spread out during optimization, ignoring higher-order interactions becomes less detrimental to the accuracy of the approximation.

 Building on this objective, we next describe two additional components needed for an efficient algorithm.

-\paragraph{Efficient computation with batches and nearest neighbors.} A naive implementation of the SQUAD objective in Eq.~\ref{eq:squad} requires computing and applying $\mathcal{O}(N^2)$ pairwise repulsions, which is computationally prohibitive for large populations.
-To overcome this, we only compute the repulsion for each solution from its $k$-nearest neighbors in the behavior space.
-This reduces the number of gradient updates that needs to be calculated at each iteration to $\mathcal{O}(Nk)$.
+\paragraph{Efficient computation with batches and nearest neighbors.} A naive implementation of the SQUAD objective in Eq.~\ref{eq:squad} requires computing and applying $\mathcal{O}(N^2)$ pairwise repulsions, which is computationally prohibitive for large populations.\snnote{there was a similar reasoning in novelty search with local competition} To overcome this, we only compute the repulsion for each solution from its $k$-nearest neighbors in the behavior space. \btnote{How do you find the $k$-nearest neighbors?
+If you assume a high-dimensional behavior space then exact $k$-nearest neighbors takes $O(N \log k)$ time, which keeps the complexity at $O(N^2 \log k)$.
+I think you'd need an approximate algorithm for large populations in high-dimensional behavior spaces.}\shnote{I changed the wording slightly.
+The computationally expensive part is computing gradients and applying the pairwise forces, and not the nearest neighbor search.
+So even if nearest neighbor takes $\mathcal{O}(N \log k)$, the fact that the number of interactions that we need to consider is $\mathcal{O}(Nk)$ instead of $\mathcal{O}(N^2)$ is the what makes a difference.} This reduces the number of gradient updates that needs to be calculated at each iteration to $\mathcal{O}(Nk)$.
 The omission of farther solutions from the calculation is justified by the exponential decay of the repulsive force with distance, which quickly makes the contribution from distant solutions negligible.
 Additionally, to manage the memory and computational cost per gradient step, we update the population in mini-batches rather than all at once.
 In Appendix~\ref{app:nn_ablation} and \ref{app:bsz_ablation} we report the results of ablation studies on the choice of $k$ and the batch size, which show the robustness of SQUAD to these hyperparameters.

 \paragraph{Handling bounded behavior spaces.} Our derivation of the SQUAD objective assumes an unbounded behavior space $\mathcal{B} = \R^d$.
 However, many problems, including our experiments, have intrinsically bounded behavior descriptors.
 While extending the derivation to bounded domains is possible, it leads to a significantly more complex and potentially less stable final objective.
 We instead adopt a simpler approach: we transform the bounded space into an unbounded one using the logit function.
 Specifically, we map each point in the bounded behavior space $\mathbf{b} \in [0, 1]^d$ to $\mathbf{b}' = \log\frac{\mathbf{b}}{\mathbf{1}-\mathbf{b}} \in \mathbb{R}^d$.
 We found this choice to be critical for the success of the algorithm, and ablated it in Appendix~\ref{app:transformation_ablation} to confirm its importance.